Loading...

 By Stormstop / 20th June 2024

 Now is the perfect time of year to give your garage door the once-over and carry out any maintenance you might need to keep your space in top condition.
 Any faults or inefficiencies in this area could let all manner of things into your garage space with everything from rodents to rainwater entering through gaps.
 If you want to know what maintenance you should be doing, we have the answers.
-We’ve pulled together a handy garage door maintenance checklist to help keep your space in top condition year-round.
+We’ve pulled together our top garage door maintenance tips to help keep your space in top condition year-round.

 1. Visual inspection